-Lazy girls sewing pattern for a personalized 3-4T toddler t-shirt.
+Quick and easy girls sewing pattern for a personalised 3-4T toddler t-shirt.

 My lucky friend, who came to visit with her 3-year girl old last week, received a huge bag of used kids clothes from my neighbor.
 It contained everything from darling Spring dresses to blankets, socks, and everything a three year old might need.
 As my friend lives overseas she did not want to bring everything.
 And yes, you guessed it, I was stuck with the leftovers: single socks, blue blankets, and a soft, pale-pink 24 m onesie.

 Creative-me immediately saw the opportunity in some of these baby items: the single socks could become little iPhone pouches.
 The blankets could become bases for rugs or quilts.
 And then there was this baby onesie.

 I was initially going to cut it up and make a decorative pillow with fabric and felt flowers with it.
 But then, I realize that it had such a lovely scalloped collar, that it was so soft and so wide* that really, it had quite a bit of life in it.
 So, I decided to simply transform it into a t-shirt a three-year-old girl would be looking splendid in.
 Frankly, it is so long and wide, it might even fit a four-year-old.

 * I am sure that all moms have noticed this: onesies have to be the most varying sized baby item ever.
 Some are so wide that you wonder: just how chubby can a baby be??!!

 My 1,2,3 Step by Step Tutorial on how to make a toddler t-shirt out of a onesie

 1. Cut off the bottom seam as low as possible.
 Rather than cutting the back straight, I slightly curved it for it to be even longer.

 2. I rolled the hem over twice by 1/4 of an inch.
 I pinned the hem and sew it.